 - Padding and/or blankets

 While it may seem obvious, it's important to make sure that you have enough help to move the television.
 They're much heavier than you might think, and because they can be quite fragile and because of their size, it's best to have some extra hands around to not just help lift but to direct you as you move it from your home onto the moving truck.

-You're going to need furniture blankets or pads to protect your television from bumps, scrapes and fingerprints.
+You're going to need furniture blankets or pads to protect your television from bumps, scrapes, and fingerprints.
 You can rent blankets and padding from a moving company or truck rental agency.
 You'll need to also have strong packing tape on hand to secure the blankets or pads around the television.
-I suggest renting a few pads or blankets depending on how large your television is and the size of pads or blankets available from the moving company or rental shop and whether other furniture will require protection.
+Consider renting a few pads or blankets depending on how large your television is, the size of pads or blankets available from the moving company or rental shop, and whether other furniture will require protection.

 Place the padding or blankets on the floor.
 Set the television on top of the padding, standing in its usual position, then carefully wrap the television like you would a big present.
 You'll need a few sets of hands to keep the blanket or pad snug while someone else secures the padding or blankets with packing tape.
 Make sure you don't secure tape directly on to the TV; this could damage the screen.

 Once you've loaded the television on the truck, make sure it's in a safe place where it won't move.
-The best place to keep it is against the back wall of the moving truck or against a side wall.
-Pack large piece of furniture around it—things that won't shift during the move.
+The best place to keep it is against the back wall of the moving truck or a sidewall.
+Pack a large piece of furniture around it—things that won't shift during the move.
 As long as you wrapped the television securely, it'll be protected from bumps.
 Just make sure you keep box corners and other sharp objects away from the screen.